 Blue Flower, 1918

 We’re not surprised in the slightest to discover that Georgia a-flower-is-never-just-a-flower O’Keeffe was quite the steamy letter writer.
-Her love letters to the (ahem, married at the time) photographer and modern art promoter Alfred Stieglitz have just been published as part of a new exhibit at the Whitney Museum of American Art.
+Her love letters to the (ahem, married at the time) photographer and modern art promoter Alfred Stieglitz were published as part of an exhibit at the Whitney Museum of American Art in 2009.
 The two married eventually, and Stieglitz cheated on O’Keeffe eventually, too, so we guess karma already did all the judging for us.
 Which means that we can just read the letters as inspiration — look what happens when you don’t let Hallmark do all the drudge work for you:

 You know all those questions that you really want to ask when you meet a lawyer at a cocktail party?
 But you restrain yourself because you figure it’s not polite to ask a complete stranger whether you could get sued if you broke someone’s penis during sex.
 Well, our friend Robin Epstein and her sister Amy Epstein Feldman have written a book to save you the embarrassment: So Sue Me, Jackass!
 Avoiding Legal Pitfalls That Can Come Back to Bite You at Work, at Home, and at Play.
 “At Play” being our favorite topic, of course — like, who gets to keep the ring in a broken engagement?
 Are you really “common law married” if you live together for seven years?
 Can you claim temporary insanity and get out of your marriage if you were drunk when you said “I do”?
 And why the hell do mattresses have tags that say “Do not remove under penalty of law”?
 Anyway, about that broken penis…